 How can I manage the way Urban Land magazine is delivered to me?

-We mail the printed edition of Urban Land magazine to Young Leader, Associate and Full Members in the Americas, the Middle East, Africa, and Japan.
-Student members worldwide, and all members in Europe and Asia, may opt in to receive the printed edition through their member profile at my.uli.org.
+We mail the printed edition of Urban Land magazine to full members in the Americas, the Middle East, Africa, and Japan.
+Associate members worldwide, and all members in Europe and Asia, may opt in to receive the printed edition through their member profile at my.uli.org.
 We also send a weekly email summary of recent Urban Land online articles to ULI members.
 Members can manage the delivery of both the print edition and the weekly emails via their member profile on my.uli.org.

 Whose opinions are expressed in the content on Urban Land?